 For more information please visit -

-Visitor Centre & Museum: Open Sundays & Bank Holidays (12:00 – 16:00) except Christmas Day & New Year’s Eve.
-Can be opened by prior arrangement at other times.
+The Centre may be opened by prior arrangement at other times.
 Please contact site directly to make arrangements.

 NB.
 This map is based on the postcode and so may not reflect the exact location